 Intune Servers & Management?

-- There is no Servers requirement to install Intune (Purchase EMS or Microsoft 365 license and start using it) – Managed by Microsoft
+- There is no Server requirement to install Intune (Purchase an EMS or Microsoft 365 license and start using it)—Microsoft manages it.

-- Intune Web Console access anytime anywhere – Managed by Internal IT (Intune Admin)
+- Intune Web Console access anytime, anywhere – Managed by Internal IT (Intune Admin)

-- Perform Intune Server side troubleshooting – Managed by Microsoft
+- Perform Intune Server-side troubleshooting – Managed by Microsoft

 Intune Infra Administration